rafaelab/grplinst/README.md

 ```

 4. If the code was properly compiled, you are ready to go!

+## An example

-You can now include it as a CRPropa module as follows:
+To use this code, you can include it as a CRPropa module as follows:

 ```
 from crpropa import *